NREL/buildstockbatch/docs/run_sims.rst

 .. code-block:: yaml

     aws:
-      # The job_identifier should be unique, start with alpha, and limited to 10 chars or data loss can occur
+      # The job_identifier should be unique, start with alpha, and limited to 10 chars
       job_identifier: national01
       s3:
         bucket: myorg-resstock